 • Safety assessments related to neurotoxicities:

 • Neurotoxicities were identified as AEs under either the ‘nervous system disorder’ or ‘psychiatric disorder’ system organ classes that were judged by the investigator to be related to TECVAYLI, including ICANS events.
-Grouped terms were used for aphasia, delirium, encephalopathy, and tremor.14
+Grouped terms were used for aphasia, delirium, encephalopathy, and tremor.1

 • As ICANS events were graded by American Society for Transplantation and Cellular Therapy (ASTCT) criteria in phase 2, immune effector cell encephalopathy (ICE) scores were not collected for patients in phase 1.
-For patients treated at the RP2D in phase 1, all neurotoxicity events and any neurologic AEs that occurred within 28 days after the first dose of TECVAYLI were evaluated for consistency with ICANS.14
+For patients treated at the RP2D in phase 1, all neurotoxicity events and any neurologic AEs that occurred within 28 days after the first dose of TECVAYLI were evaluated for consistency with ICANS.1

-Cohort A
+Cohort A Safety Results

 Median Follow-up: 14.1 Months

 • A total of 9 ICANS events were reported in 5 patients (3%), all either grade 1 or 2.
 Of these, 7 ICANS events were reported with concurrent CRS.
-All 9 ICANS events resolved without discontinuation or dose reduction.1
+All 9 ICANS events resolved without discontinuation or dose reduction.3

 Parameter